SebastianZxD/SebastianZxD/README.md

 👋 **Hi, I'm Sebastián!**

-With over 5 years of experience as a Senior Frontend Developer, I have a passion for building high-performance, scalable, and user-friendly applications.
+With over 5 years of experience as a Frontend Developer, I have a passion for building high-performance, scalable, and user-friendly applications.
 My journey in development began early on, and I love solving problems while creating elegant, responsive designs.

 ### 🚀 **What I do:**
 - **Frontend Development:** Specializing in React, Next.js, and TailwindCSS to build modern, responsive web apps.